Analysis of Organismal Form

 This course provides an introduction to geometric morphometrics and its applications.
 It is delivered via the Web to make it accessible to participants from around the world.

 The course is equivalent to 18 lectures, some exercises for practicing the techniques on actual data, and discussion among participants via the course bulletin board.
 The practical component is an integral component of the course.
 There will be examples of data analyses -- the course will provide the data sets used and directions on how to perform the analyses using the MorphoJ software (participants can use other software if they prefer).

 For more detailed information on the course content, click here.

-If you need to pay in a different way or if you require a formal invoice (e.g. to obtain a reimbursement from your institution), you should contact the Short Course Office at FLSfirstname.lastname@example.org.
-If you need an invoice, include your full name and the full name and address of the institution that is paying your fees so that an invoice can be arranged.
+If you need to pay in a different way (e.g. to obtain a reimbursement from your institution), you should contact the Short Course Office at ShortCoursesemail@example.com.
+If you need an invoice, please arrange for your sponsoring company to raise a purchase order for the full course fees.
+The purchase order should state your full name and should be sent to: ShortCoursesfirstname.lastname@example.org.
 If you need to use this option, please do this as soon as possible, preferably well before October.

 This year's course will start on 5 November 2018.